Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: The Lorenz model

+Finally, Figure \ref{fig:chaotic_butterfly_forecasting_TRUNC} compares the forecasting behavior of MAGI and PINN on the Chaotic (Butterfly) regime.
+MAGI continues to tightly track the ground-truth trajectory closely through the forecasting window, with relatively little inter-trial dispersion in all three coordinates.
+In contrast, PINN forecasts are much less stable across datasets and highly sensitive to $\lambda$.
+For $\lambda = 10$, many PINN forecasts rapidly diverge after the end of the in-sample region and often produce qualitative incorrect forecast trajectories (including collapse towards near-constant behavior in some trials).
+For $\lambda = 100$, all PINN forecasts appears to collapse towards near-constant behavior.
+For $\lambda = 1000$, PINN does not collapse as severely, but its forecast spread grows substantially over time, indicative of increased sensitivity/instability in out-of-sample dynamics.

-Finally, Figure \ref{fig:chaotic_butterfly_forecasting_TRUNC} illustrates the forecasting performances of MAGI and PINN on the Chaotic (Butterfly) case for $\lambda = 10$ and $\lambda = 1000$ where PINN's tendency of flat-line prediction is observed again during the forecasting period.
-In this low noise case, PINN's in-sample behavior is quite strong, yet it still struggles with the forward prediction across $\lambda$ values (SI Figure \ref{fig:chaotic_butterfly_forecasting}), which is consistent with our observation from the SEIR example.
-MAGI can consistently and accurately forecast the future prediction interval up to time $t=5$, where it starts to reach the limit on this Chaotic (Butterfly) regime.
+Overall, even in this low-noise setting where PINN can fit the in-sample segment quite well, it struggles to produce reliable forward predictions across $\lambda$ values (see also SI Figure \ref{fig:chaotic_butterfly_forecasting}), consistent with our observation from the SEIR example.
+In contrast, MAGI can consistently and accurately forecast the future prediction interval up to time $t=5$: beyond this range, the intrinsic sensitivity of chaotic dynamics is expected to impede long-horizon predictability for any numerical method.

 It could be argued that the well-known Chaotic (Butterfly) regime of the Lorenz system is notoriously sensitive to parameter variations, making its inverse problem potentially easier.
 A small change in parameters can lead to significant changes in the system trajectories, implying that observing the trajectories provides strong information about the parameters.
-To further investigate PINN and MAGI, we thus conducted a second set of experiments under a stable Lorenz regime, where we observed similar behavior in PINN and MAGI as in the chaotic regime.
-The flat-line output of PINN remains evident across a wide range of \(\lambda\) values.
-MAGI continues to demonstrate consistently superior performance across datasets and time periods.
+To further investigate PINN and MAGI, we thus conducted a second set of experiments under a stable Lorenz regime, where MAGI and PINN performance dynamics are similar to those in the chaotic regime.
 Detailed analysis of this stable regime can be found in SI Section \ref{subsec:lorenz_stable_transient_chaos_results}.